 - Intestinal tissue about to rupture

 Sometimes, the surgeon connects the intestines or bowels to an opening in the abdomen, a surgery known as an ostomy.
-This type of surgery is typically only performed in the most serious of NEC cases.
+This type of surgery is often only performed in the most serious of NEC cases.

-What Are the Chances of Recovery from NEC?
+What Are the Chances of Recovery From NEC?

 Does Infant Formula Cause NEC?